-As a kid I remember watching the 1986 comedy Ruthless People (starring Bette Midler and Danny DeVito) pretty much on a loop—with breaks to rewind, because VHS.
+As a kid I remember watching the 1986 comedy Ruthless People (starring Bette Midler, Danny DeVito, and Judge Reinhold!) pretty much on a loop—with breaks to rewind, because VHS.
 It probably wasn't the most appropriate choice, but I loved it.
 Even the trailer is GLORIOUSLY terrible.

-Nearly thirty years later I don't remember much of the film itself, but I know for sure that it introduced me to the word ruthless.
+Thirty years later I don't remember much of the film itself, but I know for sure that it introduced me to the word ruthless.
 I remember pulling out a dictionary to figure out what the word meant and I repeated it over and over again.
 I found it so delicious.
 No other word in my vocabulary has such a vivid discovery story - complete with divas, villains, murder, and ransom.
-(I REALLY need to see this movie again...if only to admire the hair and shoulder pads)
+(I really need to see this movie again...if only to admire the hair and shoulder pads.)

 How does this relate to writing?
 Stay with me.

 For my first major writing assignment in university I was paired with a more senior student.
 He walked me through the process, explaining that once I had a first draft of my paper he'd help me edit it.
 I'd never let anyone see my unfinished work before.
 The idea of showing him a rough draft gave me hives.

 But then I watched as he cut out entire paragraphs, moved sentences around, and made note of where my ideas weren't complete.
 I was amazed.
 You could DO that to someone else's work?
 In that moment something clicked for me.
 Knowing that you could play with someone's work like that to make it clearer, better, more cohesive: it was liberating.

 My editor was ruthless.
 And it was exactly what my paper needed.
 I thought: I WANT TO DO THAT.
 And I did.